mc-alexander/llm-zoomcamp/README.md

-# My take at DataTalksClub LLM Zoomcamp 👨🏻‍🎓:honduras:
+# My take at DataTalksClub LLM Zoomcamp 👨🏻‍🎓

 I enrolled for the 2025 cohort of [LLM Zoomcamp: A Free Course on Real-Life Applications of LLMs](https://github.com/DataTalksClub/llm-zoomcamp), hope I can finished the course and submit a project 🦾!